-The Tragedy of Robin Williams: The Man, the Myth and Why His Death Remains So Hard to Process
+The Tragedy of Robin Williams: The Man, the Myth and Why His Legacy Remains So Complicated - E!
+Online

 Dawber said she sensed he was having health problems but didn't want to intrude.

 Even when he was having trouble remembering his lines for Night at the Museum: Secret of the Tomb, which he went back to filming in Vancouver after The Crazy Ones wrapped in February 2014, no one wanted to ask him about it.
+"He wasn't in good shape at all," his makeup artist Cheri Minns told Itzkoff.
+"He was sobbing in my arms at the end of every day.
+It was horrible.
+Horrible.
+But I just didn't know."

 Williams had done drama effectively over and over, but he had launched his career by being the funniest guy in the room and it's painful to think of this scene unfolding in real life—as are all the other scenes described in Robin and Come Into My Mind with regard to Williams' last days.

-After getting the Parkinson's diagnosis on May 28, 2014, he told a small circle of people, including Crystal.
+After getting the initial diagnosis of Parkinson's on May 28, 2014, he told a small circle of people, including Crystal.
 "I never heard him afraid like that before," Williams' longtime friend said.
 "This was the boldest comedian I ever met—the boldest artist I ever met.
 But this was just a scared man."

 Because Williams knew that there was an expiration date—unknown, but looming—for the talents that had defined him for his entire life.
 "Stand-up is survival," Williams is heard saying in Come Into My Mind.
 "For me that's jazz, that's what I have to do."

-Those closest to him knew he was suffering, physically and mentally, but the end still came as an unexpected, horrifying blow.
+Those closest to him knew he was suffering, physically and mentally, but the end still came as an unexpected, tragic blow.

 "My family has always been private about our time spent together," daughter Zelda said in her first remarks after his death.
 "It was our way of keeping one thing that was ours, with a man we shared with an entire world.
 But now that's gone, and I feel stripped bare.
 My last day with him was his birthday, and I will be forever grateful that my brothers and I got to spend that time alone with him, sharing gifts and laughter."

-The now 28-year-old actress has taken a number of breaks from social media since losing her dad, prompted to sign off for awhile when the commentary would get to be too much.

-She also shared about her dad, back in 2014, "He was always warm, even in his darkest moments.
+She also wrote back in 2014: "He was always warm, even in his darkest moments.
 While I'll never, ever understand how he could be loved so deeply and not find it in his heart to stay, there's minor comfort in knowing our grief and loss, in some small way, is shared with millions.
 It doesn't help the pain, but at least it's a burden countless others now know we carry."

+Zelda has taken a number of breaks from social media since losing her dad, usually deciding to sign off for awhile when the unsolicited commentary would get to be too much.
+These days she has an Instagram account that she doesn't use but she does tweet, mainly about her work (in addition to acting she's been making music videos), and also to honor her father.

+She shared some family photos and in response to a joke someone made about Julia Roberts being only 6 inches tall in her role as Tinkerbell in Hook, Zelda replied, "On the contrary, Dad was hundreds of feet tall and enormously hairy.
+For s--ts and giggles, he would occasionally strip naked and take a girl on a date to climb the Empire State Building."